The Calibration Framework (CAF)

 Creates SubJobs based on the given argument generator.
 The generator will be called until a StopIteration is issued.
 Be VERY careful to not accidentally give an infinite generator!
 Otherwise it will simply create SubJobs until you run out of memory.
 You can set the ArgumentsSplitter.max_subjobs parameter to try and prevent this and throw an exception.

 This splitter is useful for MC production jobs where you don’t have any input files, but you want to control the exp/run numbers of subjobs.
-If you do have input files set for the parent Job objects, then the same input files will be assinged to every SubJob.
+If you do have input files set for the parent Job objects, then the same input files will be assigned to every SubJob.

 arguments_generator (ArgumentsGenerator) – The standard ArgumentsGenerator that is used to assign arguments